mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 #### Item status

-The `useTreeItem2` hook also returns a `status` object that holds boolean values for the different statuses of the tree item.
+The `useTreeItem2` hook also returns a `status` object that holds boolean values for each possible state of a Tree Item.

 ```jsx
 const {